rediacc/docs/docs/console-guide/tutorials/security-hardening.md

 # Security Hardening Guide

 This comprehensive guide provides detailed security best practices and hardening procedures specifically for the Rediacc Console and its infrastructure components.
-Follow these recommendations to protect against threats, ensure compliance, and maintain a robust security posture.
+Follow these recommendations to protect against threats, implement security controls, and maintain a robust security posture.

 ## Prerequisites